YeabMoges/VPN-Pihole/README.md

 ### Setting Pi-hole as DNS Server on Your Devices

-  - On your device, go to the network settings and set the DNS server to the Pi-hole IP address.
+  - On any of your devices, go to the network settings and set the DNS server to `<Device_IP_Address>`.

-This setup will ensure that all DNS queries are routed through the Pi-hole, providing ad blocking and tracking capabilities even when not connected to the VPN.
+This will ensure that all DNS queries are routed through the Pi-hole, providing ad blocking and tracking capabilities even when not connected to the VPN.